From Assessment to Action: What Inclusive Support Looks Like in a Real Classroom

 - Short break

-If attention drops again, the teacher uses the MIKKO AI assistant:
+If attention drops again, the teacher uses the MIKKO AI Agent that assists:

 The response is based on MIKKO’s methodology and screening results — not generic AI output.